To you is Born the Savior — the Lord Christ

 Silent Night, Holy Night

-Encore Post: On Christmas Eve of 1818, two hundred and eleven years ago today, Joseph Mohr, the catholic priest of a small parish in Oberndorf, Austria, learned that the organ was out of order and not available for mass that evening.
+Encore Post: On Christmas Eve of 1818, two hundred and eleven years ago today, Joseph Mohr, the Catholic priest of a small parish in Oberndorf, Austria, learned that the organ was out of order and not available for mass that evening.
 A few years earlier, he had composed a poem meditating on the birth of Jesus.
 The times were very hard for his parishioners.
-Austria and all of Europe was still recovering from the wars of Napoleon, which was followed by a famine caused by a very cold year and the crop failures that followed.
+Austria and all of Europe were still recovering from the wars of Napoleon, which were followed by a famine caused by a very cold year and crop failures.
 He did not want to disappoint them.
 He asked his organist and friend, Franz Gruber, to set it to music for the guitar.

-The quiet tune and simple words struck a chord in the hearts of people.
+The quiet tune and simple words struck a chord in people’s hearts.
 Traveling choir troupes soon picked up the song and spread it.
 The beloved carol has found a place now in Christmas worldwide.
 During the dark days of World War I, during a spontaneous Christmas truce, both sides joined in singing the carol together.

 Like most poetry, the song takes some poetic liberties.
-Jesus probably did not have golden hair, as the German original sings.
-A stable is not likely to have been very quiet and Scripture does not tell us what time of day Mary gave birth.
-Yet it does capture, as most carols do, the simple truths.
-In a rural, working town, in the far corner of a client kingdom of the Roman Empire, is where God Himself became a man, born of simple, young woman.
+Jesus probably did not have golden hair, as the German originally sings.
+A stable is not likely to have been very quiet, and Scripture does not tell us what time of day Mary gave birth.
+Yet it captures, as most carols do, the simple truths.
+In a rural, working town, in the far corner of a client kingdom of the Roman Empire, is where God Himself became a man, born of a simple, young woman.

 Jesus Christ, the eternally begotten Son of God, and by the greatest mystery of them all, true man, born of the Virgin Mary, is our Lord.
 He redeemed us, not with silver or gold, but with his holy and precious blood and innocent suffering and death.
-We now are his own and live in his kingdom.
+We are now his own and live in his kingdom.
 When God sees us, he sees Jesus.
 When we see Jesus, we see God.

-So we sing this Christmas lullaby and go to sleep in peace, even in the midst of our turbulent world, filled as it is with sorrow, trouble, grief and death.
+So we sing this Christmas lullaby and go to sleep in peace, even in the midst of our turbulent world, filled as it is with sorrow, trouble, grief, and death.
 Sleep in peace, children of God.
 Rest merry.
 Christ was born to save us all from Satan’s power when we had gone astray.
 He has destroyed death and crushed the serpent’s head.
 You will live with him forever.

 Rev. Robert E. Smith